f3rcho/next-avocado/README.md

 ## Extend app

 - In the \_app file we can inject anabolics (providers, themes, props, or whatever we need) to our whole application.

+##Production
+You can find the project here: https://next-avocado.vercel.app/